learning2hash/learning2hash.github.io/README.md

 ## ⭐ Support & Share

 If this project helps you:
 - Give it a ⭐ on GitHub
 - Share the site with others in the ANN / CV / ML community
 - Suggest recent papers, tools, or ideas to include

 ---

 ## 📄 License

-This project is licensed under the **GNU General Public License v3.0** – see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution–NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+Commercial use is prohibited without explicit permission.
+See the [LICENSE](./LICENSE) file for details.

 ---